linux-system-roles/tlog/README.md

 ~~~
 Testing
 -------
-Testing is done using native Linux System roles test framework
+Testing is done with plays in the tests/ subdirectory.

 License
 -------